 Our homes are our safe places, or at least we feel that way until something unnerving such as a burglary, act of vandalism, or an attempted break-in shatters that comfort.

 Crime stats indicate a burglary happens every 13 seconds, and according to the FBI, burglars are most attracted to homes that do not have a home security system, but only 17% of houses have a system in place.
-So, if you have been thinking about adding a home security system to your property, now is a great time to move forward with those protection plans.
+So, if you have been thinking about adding a home security system to your property and/or a doorbell camera, now is a great time to move forward with those protection plans.

 Give Fido and your neighborhood watch a break and join us as we show you the simple steps to ordering a security system online and even installing it yourself before the weather heats up: